Sinking of RMS Lusitania: Sinking

 At 14:12, Captain Turner had Quartermaster Johnston stationed at the ship's wheel to steer "hard-a-starboard" towards the Irish coast, which Johnston confirmed, but the ship could not be steadied and rapidly ceased to respond to the wheel.
 Turner signalled for the engines to be reversed to halt the ship, but although the signal was received in the engine room, nothing could be done.
 Steam pressure had collapsed from 195 psi before the explosion, to 50 psi and falling afterwards, meaning Lusitania could not be steered or stopped to counteract the list or to beach herself.
 Lusitanias wireless operator sent out an immediate SOS, which was acknowledged by a coastal wireless station.
 Shortly afterward he transmitted the ship's position, 10 nmi south of the Old Head of Kinsale.
-At 14:14, electrical power failed, plunging the cavernous interior of the ship into darkness.
+At 14:14, the ship's electrical power failed, plunging the cavernous interior of the ship into darkness.
 Radio signals continued on emergency batteries, but electric lifts failed, trapping crew members in the forward cargo hold who had been preparing luggage to go ashore at Liverpool later that evening; it was these seamen precisely who were to report to muster stations to launch lifeboats in the event of a sinking; bulkhead doors, that were closed as a precaution before the attack, could not be reopened to release trapped men.
 Few testimonies report passengers trapped in the two central elevators, though one saloon passenger claimed to have seen the lifts stuck between the boat deck and the deck below while passing through the First Class entrance.

 About one minute after the electrical power failed, Captain Turner gave the order to abandon ship.
 Water had flooded the ship's starboard longitudinal compartments, causing a 15-degree list to starboard.
 Within six minutes of the attack, Lusitanias forecastle had begun to submerge.

 Lusitanias severe starboard list complicated the launch of her lifeboats.
 Ten minutes after the torpedo struck, when she had slowed enough to start putting boats in the water, the lifeboats on the starboard side swung out too far to step aboard safely.
 While it was still possible to board the lifeboats on the port side, lowering them presented a different problem.
 As was typical for the period, the hull plates of Lusitania were riveted, and as the lifeboats were lowered they dragged on the inch-high rivets, which threatened to seriously damage or capsize the boats before they landed in the water.